 Each non-management Director is paid an annual retainer comprised of cash and equity in the form of restricted stock or restricted stock units ("RSUs"), as well as meeting fees and reimbursement of expenses.
 The Board Chair and each Committee Chair receive an additional cash retainer.
 Mr. Karsanbhai does not receive any additional compensation for service on the Board.
-In fiscal 2021, the Director compensation program provided for the following payments:
+In fiscal 2022, the Director compensation program provided for the following payments:

 Туре Amount

-Annual Cash Retainer \$115,000
+Annual Cash Retainer \$140,000

-Restricted Stock or RSU Retainer \$150,000
+Restricted Stock or RSU Retainer \$175,000

 Board Chair Retainer \$200,000

 Committee Chair Retainers Audit and Compensation - \$25,000 each Finance and Corporate Governance & Nominating - \$20,000 each

-Meeting Fees \$1,500 for each Board or Committee meeting
+Meeting Fees No additional fees for the first 24 meetings and then \$1,500 for each additional Board or Committee meeting thereafter.

-Effective May 5, 2021, the Board Chair retainer was set at \$200,000 per year.
-Prior to the Board providing for the separation of the role of CEO and Chair and electing an independent Chair, our former Chair and CEO received no additional compensation for serving as Chair.
-Effective October 1, 2021, the cash portion of the annual retainer was increased to \$140,000, the annual restricted stock or RSU retainer was increased to \$175,000 and meeting fees were eliminated for the first 24 Board or committee meetings per year.
+Effective October 1, 2021, the cash portion of the annual retainer was increased to \$140,000, the annual restricted stock or RSU retainer was increased to \$175,000 and meeting fees were eliminated for the first 24 Board or Committee meetings per year.

 Emerson's Director Stock Ownership Policy generally requires non-management Directors to hold stock equal to five times annual cash compensation, subject to a phase-in policy for new Directors.
 Our non-management Directors generally are required to hold all restricted stock and RSUs until retirement from our Board.
 The awards generally do not vest until the last day of a Director's term after the age of 72, or earlier death, disability or a change of control of the Company.
 If a Director's tenure on the Board ends for any other reason, the vesting of the award is at the discretion of the Committee.
 If the restrictions on the awards do not lapse, the awards are forfeited to the Company.
 Restricted stock includes both dividend and voting rights.
-Dividend equivalents are paid on RSUs, which do not have voting exceeds 120% of the applicable federal long-term rate.
-During fiscal 2021, the applicable prime rate was 3.25%, while 120% of the applicable federal long-term rate ranged from 1.34% to 2.57%.
-A. F. Golden participated in this deferral program during fiscal 2021 and above-market earnings on his deferred amounts are set forth in the Director Compensation Table.
-All deferred amounts are payable in cash.
+Dividend equivalents are paid on RSUs, which do not have voting rights.

-Directors may defer all or a part of their cash compensation under the Company's Deferred Compensation Plan for Non-Employee Directors.
+Directors may defer all or a part of their cash compensation under the Company's Deferred Compensation Plan for Non-employee Directors.
 Directors may also defer payment of the dividend equivalents on RSUs.
 Deferred amounts are credited with interest quarterly at the Bank of America prime rate.
-Under SEC rules, interest on deferred amounts is considered above-market if the rate of interest
+Under SEC rules, interest on deferred amounts is considered above-market if the rate of interest exceeds 120% of the applicable federal long-term rate.
+During fiscal 2022, the applicable prime rate ranged from 3.25% to 6.25%, while 120% of the applicable federal long-term rate ranged from 2.07% to 3.95%.
+A. F. Golden participated in this deferral program during fiscal 2022 and above-market earnings on his deferred amounts are set forth in the Director Compensation Table.
+All deferred amounts are payable in cash.